shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-03-24-sql_problem.md

 comments: true
 ---

-# SQL Interview Problem
+# **SQL Analytics Problem**

-An interview question related to SQL knowledge from a financial bank which I thought was interesting so decided to share.
-I was given a day to do the problems, which would be more than enough time to delve into into it.
-I really enjoyed going through the the interview process with this company, hopefully this will be helpful to someone.
+An interview question related to SQL knowledge from a financial bank which I thought was interesting so decided to share

+- The first part consists of standard SQL knowledge questions
+- The second part consists of a problem in which we will need to create some code for monitoring the number of hours an employee has worked, which we will be doing with **`python`** and **`posgres`**

 <!-- more -->